 Trim tabs are electrically and hydraulically operated.
-The trim tab system consists of trim tab planes attached to the hull, a hydraulic pump, a two-rocker switch panel, a trim tab position indicator panel, and an auto-retract device.
+The trim tab system consist of a hydraulic pump, a two-rocker switch panel, a trim tab position indicator panel, and an auto-retract device.
 The rocker switch controls the pump which lowers and raises the trim tabs.
 The indicator panel keeps you constantly aware of the trim tab's position.
-The auto-retract device causes the pump to raise the tabs every time the ignition switch is turned off.
+The auto-retract device causes the pump to raise the tabs every time the ignition switch is turned off